Farida Osman

-Farida Hisham Osman (فريدة هشام عثمان; born 18 January 1995) is an Egyptian competitive swimmer who specializes in butterfly and freestyle events.
+Farida Hisham Osman (فريدة هشام عثمان; born 18 January 1995) is an Egyptian-American competitive swimmer who specializes in butterfly and freestyle events.
 She is an All-Africa Games gold medalist and Egyptian national champion and record-holder.
 Osman is the fastest female swimmer in Egypt and Africa, she is currently coached by Teri McKeever.
 Osman holds the senior national records for all the butterfly, freestyle and backstroke events, as well as African records in the 50m and 100m butterfly.

 Early life

 Daughter to dentists Hisham Osman and Randa Elsalawy, Osman was born in Indianapolis, Indiana in 1995, and raised in Cairo, Egypt.
 She started swimming at the age of five at the Gezira Sporting Club with her brother Ahmed.
 Osman started at the Oasis French School in Cairo but then transitioned to the French Embassy's Lycée Français du Caire.
 She studied at the Cairo American College.

 Career

 Osman took a break from swimming to pursue her synchronized swimming passion.
 At the age of 11, she returned to swimming and won all the 50m and 100m freestyle and butterfly national titles, earning the "Best Swimmer" trophy.
 At the age of 12, she was selected to represent Egypt at the 11th Pan Arab Games in Cairo, Egypt.
 She was the youngest athlete on the team and participated in the 50m, 100m freestyle, and the 50m and 100m butterfly.
 Osman broke the Arab record for the 50m butterfly, where she became the youngest Egyptian and Arab athlete ever to win the event and break the record.
 She finished 6th in the 100m butterfly.